allisonbierschenk/Travel-Like-A-Local/README.md

 ## Code Showcase

-> Use this section to include a brief code snippet of functionality that you are proud of and a brief description.
+> TBD Use this section to include a brief code snippet of functionality that you are proud of and a brief description.

 ## Code Issues & Resolutions

-> Use this section to list of all major issues encountered and their resolution.
+> TBD Use this section to list of all major issues encountered and their resolution.